Hamersley & Robe River railway line: Pilbara Iron

 In 2001, after taking over North Limited the majority owner of Robe River Iron, Rio Tinto merged the Hamersley and Robe River rail operations under the Pilbara Rail banner.
 The merger generated more than $16 million in savings.
 In 2004, Rio Tinto announced that Hamersley and Robe would start merging the rest of its operations under a new Pilbara Iron entity.
 Pilbara Rail was folded into Pilbara Iron in 2005.

 As of 2020, the Pilbara Iron network served 11 mines in the Pilbara region, transporting 333 million tonnes of iron ore to the ports at Dampier and Cape Lambert annually.

 In November 2007, the National Competition Council of Australia received an application from Fortescue Metals Group (FMG) to access part of the Hamersley railway.
 In January 2008, another application was lodged by FMG, this time for access to the Robe River railway.
 Earlier, in June 2004, the council had received an application from FMG to use of part of BHP's Mount Newman railway and also part of the Goldsworthy railway.

-In May 2008, Rio Tinto suffered a setback when the Federal Court of Australia rejected an attempt by Rio to block the Fortescue Metals Group from using their rail network.
+In May 2008, Rio Tinto suffered a setback when the Federal Court of Australia rejected an attempt by Rio to block Fortescue from using their rail network.
 Following this, in June 2010, the Australian Competition Tribunal ruled that Fortescue would be granted access to the Robe River line and BHP Billiton's Goldsworthy line but not to the busier Hamersley and Mount Newman lines.
 Treasurer Wayne Swan suggested that several advantages would accrue from access to the rail lines by third parties.
 It would increase competition, reduce duplication of infrastructure, and reduce environmental damage.

 Access to the rail networks by third parties is governed by the State Agreements Act.

 Operations

-Rio Tinto iron ore trains consist of up to 236 wagons, each having a load capacity of up to 106 tonnes.
+Rio Tinto iron ore trains consist of up to 236 wagons, each having a load capacity of up to 116 tonnes.
 Trains are up to 2.4 km long and, fully loaded, weigh approximately 29,500 tonnes.
 The trains have an average cycle time of 28 hours.